poetic/ember-cli-photoswipe/README.md

 ## More Options

-You can pass the following extra options to the options property in the photoswipe component to hide photoswipe buttons:
+You can pass the following extra options to the options property in the photoswipe component to hide photoswipe buttons (default to false):

 1. `hideClose`
 2. `hideShare`